 As I write this, the intuition is flowing through… my old style of healing writing is bringing forth the answers to the darkness that has been wrapping me in its black shawl.

-Like many of my teachings in my books, on Shining Bright Radio, on my Podcast for the Soul… I have forgotten that the darkness is a gift but we sometimes need to feel buried before we feel planted into a new spiral of inner growth.
+Like many of my teachings in my books, on the upcoming Peace Within Radio, on my Kelly Martin Speaks… I had forgotten that the darkness is a gift but we sometimes need to feel buried before we feel planted into a new spiral of inner growth.

 So right now, if you are feeling like I’ve been, consider that this is not something to rid yourself of, but something in you quietly calling you inwards to your own heart, your own soul.